umputun/spot/README.md

 - `--dbg`: Enables debug mode, providing even more detailed output and error messages during the task execution as well as diagnostic messages.
 - `-h` `--help`: Displays the help message, listing all available command-line options.

+## Basic Concepts

+- **Playbook**:  A playbook is a YAML or TOML file that defines a list of tasks to be executed on one or more target hosts.
+Each task consists of a series of commands that can be executed on the target hosts.
+Playbooks can be used to automate deployment and configuration management tasks.

+- **Task**: A task is a named set of commands that can be executed on one or more target hosts.
+Tasks can be defined in a playbook and can be executed concurrently on multiple hosts.

+- **Command**: A command is an action that can be executed on a target host.
+Spot supports several built-in commands, including copy, sync, delete, script, echo and wait.

+- **Target**: A target is a host or group of hosts on which a task can be executed.
+Targets can be specified directly in a playbook or can be defined in an inventory file.
+Spot supports several inventory file formats.

+- **Inventory**: An inventory is a list of targets that can be used to define the hosts and groups of hosts on which a task can be executed.

 ## Playbooks

 ### Full playbook example